HubReb/mmt_foil_exp/results.md

             * all others depend on points written above
             * up untit rem 12 the center right spots are also given similar amounts of attention
+    * 1:
+        * un homme is focused on neck of woman
+        * train on background to her right
+        * manger (eats) on the korb on her right
+        * livre barely any attention to various parts
+        * restraurant gives few attentions to background, part of table on korb
+        * no connection attention to sentence for more than the first two words
+    * 2:
+        * most visual att. is focused on the woman
+        * un on woman's face and light blue (more att.) on the right background
+        * homme is on woman and background
+        -> translation more routed in linguistic information
+        * age is focused on woman's face (red hotspot)
+        * moyen has hotspot on part of the window
+        * travaillant is light blue on the womans face
+        * un is on woman's hands
+        * projet is on woman's face (project), hotspot and light blue on same spot of window again
+    * 3:
+        * des hat hotspot on window
+        * chefs has light blue on the woman's hands, darker blue on her face
+        * chefs has light blue on the woman's face and the edge of the korb
+        * preparant has dark blue on the woman's hands
+        * la has hotspot next to the  woman's hands
+        * nourriture has light blue on face and right of hands
+        * restaurant has dark blue on the window and beneath the woman's hands
+    * 4
+        * image has blue spots all over the image but no translation image connection
+        * son has hotspots on the woman's hands (his)
+        * travail (work) has blue on the woman's hands but more on the window in the background
+    * 6
+        * un has red hotspot on the woman's hands
+        * rest of the sentence has light blue spots on various parts of the woman and the window
+        * again no connection image attention translation

 ### index 948